xenit-eu/docker-solr/README.md

 ## Monitoring

 Xenit-specific variants of the images contain [alfred-telemetry-solr](https://github.com/xenit-eu/alfred-telemetry) resources necessary for monitoring.
 See [alfred-telemetry-solr](https://github.com/xenit-eu/alfred-telemetry) for more details.
+Since some of the metrics rely on jmx, it is enabled by default in this image variant.

 ### [Jmxtrans-agent](https://github.com/jmxtrans/jmxtrans-agent/)